WithSJ/Pyramid-DataStructure/README.md

 # Pyramid-DataStructure
-This  Data Structure help to store data in pyramid like structure
+This  Data Structure helps to store data in a pyramid-like structure

-## Create Pyramid
+## Create a Pyramid
-Create root node for pyramid
+Create a root node for pyramid

     from pyramid import Pyramid
     mypyramid = Pyramid()

-**Note** :- When createing object of pyramid by default "ROOT" is data you can change it
+**Note** :- When creating an object of the pyramid by default "ROOT" is data you can change it

     mypyramid = Pyramid("Start")